Low Traffic Neighbourhood: Traffic

 A 2022 study studied three LTNs in Islington Borough between July 2019 and February 2021.
-It found a statistically significant decrease in traffic 58.2% compared with control sites in the same area.
-A smaller, statistically insignificiant decrease of 13.4% was found on boundary sites.
+It found a 58.2% decrease in traffic compared with control sites in the same area.
+A smaller, statistically insignificant decrease of 13.4% was found on boundary sites.

+In three LTN areas in Southwark, traffic speeds decreased.
+Traffic levels remained unchanged on 'boundary' streets in two of these areas; in one, there was an increase in traffic levels during weekdays and peak hours.
+Walking and cycling counts remained approximately constant.